Sign In

 BY: ISSA

-DATE: 2020-01-08
+DATE: 2025-03-17

 Quality nutrition and consistency are the keys to health and wellness.
 Purposeful eating and getting a good balance of minerals, vitamins, protein, carbohydrates, fat, and water are challenging for most people.
-A nutrition specialist or health coach should be educated and trained to teach clients about these six elements of nutrition and develop a plan for effective eating habits.
+A nutrition specialist or health coach is educated and trained to teach clients about these six elements of nutrition and develop a plan for effective eating habits.
 Specialists come in the form of a certified nutritionist, a licensed nutritionist, or a dietitian.

 As a personal trainer looking to expand their knowledge and services for clients or someone interested in nutrition, you will need to weigh the different pathways to credentialing.
 There are many different options!